mozman/ezdxf/docs/source/dxfentities/hatch.rst

 .. class:: EdgePath

     Boundary path build by edges.
-There are four different edge types: :class:`LineEdge`, :class:`ArcEdge`, :class:`EllipseEdge` of :class:`SplineEdge`.
-Make sure there are no gaps between edges.
-AutoCAD in this regard is very picky. `ezdxf` performs no checks on gaps between the edges.
+There are four different edge types:
+    :class:`LineEdge`, :class:`ArcEdge`, :class:`EllipseEdge` of :class:`SplineEdge`.
+    Make sure there are no gaps between edges and the edge path must be closed to be recognized as path.
+AutoCAD is very picky in this regard.
+    `Ezdxf` performs no checks on gaps between the edges and does not prevent creating open loops.

     .. attribute:: type